-I need you to look straight into the mirror, look yourself in the eye, and repeat after me: “I have been hard on myself.”
-I’ll do it too.
-Now, that sense of avoidance and negation you’re feeling?
+I’ve been there, more recently than I’d like to admit.
+And if you have, too, let’s get through this together.
+Let’s find a mirror, look ourselves in the eye, and say: “I have been hard on myself.”
+Do you feel that sense of avoidance and negation?
 Like what you just said is not true enough?
 I feel it as well.

 I want to tell you to stop, to lighten the burden you’ve placed on yourself, but I know firsthand it’s never that simple.
 When we believe we’re broken, that we’re bad, we overcompensate by being hard on ourselves at every turn.
 Instead of allowing mistakes to creep through, we harden as much as we can, believing if we can be perfect, then we can be safe from the pain of failure.

 Maybe we’ve experienced traumatic consequences of failure, or we’ve known praise and love only come if we’re successful.
-Maybe we’re hard on ourselves as a way to protect ourselves or mask neurodivergence.
-Anxiety and other disorders have a hand to play here, too.
+Maybe we’re hard on ourselves as a way to protect ourselves or mask neurodivergence, anxiety, or something else.

 Are you trying to prove that you are worthy of love?
 That your voice is important and your experiences are valid?
 Are you trying to prove it to your boss?
 Your kids?
 Your partner?
 Maybe it’s even your own reflection in the mirror.